 Erm, let me think about that.
 You will find my answer in the body of the post.

-8 Lessons From Handmaid’s Tale Book
+8 Observations From Handmaid’s Tale Book About Tyranny and Society

 The book was a little tough to get started.
 It makes everything look ordinary, but this is part of its magic.